alejolagosm/50in100/README.md

 - Notepad WebApp (35)
 - Hover Color Board (38)
 - Password Strength Checker (41)
+- ToDo List (49)

 I started this project January 01, 2022.
-The goal is to add at least one new project every day until I'm finished.
-Currently on project 47/50.
+Finished it on February 2nd.
+Currently working on the intro page design.

 Check out the live page of the project at https://50in100projects.netlify.app/